-Food production accounts for around 25% of the world's greenhouse gas emissions.
+Food production accounts for a significant part of the world's greenhouse gas emissions.
 To curb climate change and ensure productive agriculture tomorrow, climate impacts need to be reduced, particularly in cultivation but also from food processing and transportation.
 As a food producer and agricultural cooperative, Lantmännen has a responsibility to do what we can for more climate friendly food.

 A clear position on climate issues

-We have reduced our carbon emissions by 40% since in 2009.
+We have reduced our carbon emissions by 40% since 2009.

 Cultivation stage represents a large proportion